ShuttleBrowser/Shuttle/README.md

 All updates are automatics (checking at the launching of the app).
 You can also check for updates by clicking on the arrows below the settings.

-If you need help for setup, use or just reporting a bug, please contact us at [support@getshuttle.xyz](mailto:support@getshuttle.xyz)
+If you need help for setup, use or just reporting a bug, please contact us at [support@getshuttle.xyz](mailto:support@getshuttle.xyz).

 ### Keyboard shortcuts